Serving

 Butter, melted

-4. Blast CHILIS with your propane torch and rub off the skins under running water, dice small and mix with Onion.
+5. Blast CHILIS with your Map Gas Torch and rub off the skins under running water, dice small and mix with Onion.

-10. Place the stuffed and folded Tortillas on the baking sheet and brush the tops liberally with butter.
-Bake at 350°F for about 10 minutes.
-The cheese should be throughly melted but the tortillas should still be flexible.
+9. Place the stuffed and folded Tortillas on the baking sheet and brush the tops liberally with butter.
+Bake at 350°F/175°C for about 10 minutes.
+The cheese should be thoroughly melted but the tortillas should still be flexible.

 NOTES:

-1. Servings: This is a substantial dish.
-Easily 4 for breakfast or as a main with a side.
-If you serve as an appetizer use 5 or 6 tortillas and spread thin or nobody will have room for dinner.
+This is a substantial dish.
+Three will easily make a breakfast for four, or main with a side.
+If you serve as an appetizer use 5 or 6 inch tortillas and spread thin or nobody will have room for dinner.

-3. Chili Poblano: you could also use one or two Chili Jalapeno (depending on how hot you want it).
-See my Chili Page for more info.
+You could also use one or two Chili Jalapeno (depending on how hot you want it).
+For details see our Chilis page.

-4. Tortillas: use of flour tortillas for quesadillas is pretty much "north of the border".
-The 10 inchers are often labled "burrito size".
+Use of flour tortillas for quesadillas is pretty much a "north of the border" thing.
+The 10 inchers are often labeled "burrito size" (Burritos are another predominantlly "north of the border" dish).
 Corn tortillas could also be used.

-5. Oven: Instead of roasting in the oven you may feel free to fry these on a griddle (more "Mexican") or roast them in your broiler, turning once to cook on both sides in either case.
+Instead of roasting in the oven you may feel free to fry these on a griddle (more "Mexican") or roast them in your broiler.
+Turn once to cook on both sides in either case.